-A wonderful lady that came shopping on Sunday started my thinking again to those who either are moving, have no garden space or live in apartments.
+Last week caused me to start thinking of those who either are moving, have no garden space or live in apartments.
 You too can grow a garden with the use of a variety of containers and the sky is the limit.
-Anything that will hold soil or made to hold soil will do.
+Anything that will hold soil or be made to hold soil will do.
 Let your creative self have its way!
-You need not spend money on expensive pots when old kettles, chairs, drift wood, plastic pails and containers, old boots, bird cages, wooden boxes made from woods like cedar that will not rot away.
+You need not spend money on expensive pots when old kettles, chairs, drift wood, plastic pails and containers, old boots, bird cages, wooden boxes made from woods like cedar that will not rot away can be used.
 Even old tires can be stacked and painted to make attractive planters.
-The beauty of containers is that they can be moved to areas of more shade or sun as needed.
+The beauty of containers is that most can be moved to areas of more shade or sun as needed.
 They can be artfully arranged on porches, balconies, stairs or throughout the yard in perennial beds for an additional burst of colour.
-Clear glass containers can be partially filled with coloured rock used in fish tanks before they are filled with a potting soil and a container that is 18 to 24 inches can hold 5 or 6 plants depending on their rooting and growth habits.
+Clear glass containers can be partially filled with coloured rock that is used in fish tanks before they are filled with a potting soil.
+A container that is 18 to 24 inches can hold 5 or 6 plants depending on their rooting systems and growth habits.
 You can mix grasses, succulents, flowering plants or greenery playing with different textures and colour combinations.
 You can also mix perennials with annuals and food plants with flowers.

 It is best if a potting soil is used as it will contain a balanced mixture of vermiculite, peat moss, sand and other organic materials that will allow for good drainage and will be free of weeds.
 You can also make this mixture yourself with the above mentioned ingredients.
-Drainage is very important with container as root will rot and unhealthy plants will be a result of poor drainage.
-Fertilizing too is an important aspect you can use a diluted mixture of fish fertilizer and water (about a quarter of the recommended amount) This can be used every other watering which depending on your container will be more frequent than if you were to plant in a garden bed with mulch, compost and manure.
-If you are using more porous containers such as clay or wood will need more frequent watering depending if it is in a sunny or more shady place.
+Drainage is very important with container gardening as roots will rot and unhealthy plants will be a result of poor drainage.
+Fertilizing too is an important aspect you can use a diluted mixture of fish fertilizer and water (about a quarter of the recommended amount) as you will use it more often.
+Use this every other watering which depending on your container will be more frequent than if you were to plant in a garden bed with mulch, compost and manure.
+If you are using more porous containers such as clay or wood you might need more frequent watering depending if it is in a sunny or more shady place.
 More plants or faster growing plants with significant root systems will also need more frequent watering.
 Do not allow your containers to dry out as it is extremely difficult to rehydrate them and your plants will suffer.
-Container gardening for this reason alone is a bit more time consuming but well worth the effort.
+Container gardening for this reason alone can be more time consuming but well worth the effort.
 Hanging baskets need not only hold flowers, strawberries and herbs can be very productive as well as attractive in hanging baskets.